Vincent74230/Projet_5/readme.md

 # 'Pur-beurre' application
 ## This programm offers healthier alternatives to what you usually eat
 ---
-### How to install this programm:
+### How to install this programm (GNU/LINUX users)

-You must have a mysql server installed on your system If not, follow the whole path
+__You must have a SQL server installed on your system.__

+If not, follow the whole path.
-If so, skip step 1
+If so, skip step 1.

 #### Step 1 (mysql installation)

 In your console, type:

     sudo apt-get install mysql-server mysql-client
-(type your super-user password as usual)

-You can change your root password if U want, with this line (not mandatory) sudo mysqladmin -u root -h localhost password your_password
+You can change your root password if U want, with this line:

+    sudo mysqladmin -u root -h localhost password your_password

-#### Step 2 (install required modules)
+#### Step 2 (required modules installation)

 In your console, type:

-pip install -r requirements.txt
+    pip3 install -r requirements.txt

 #### Step 3 (Create a user)

 Log into mysql as root:

     sudo mysql -u root -p

-Type your password
+Type those lines into mysql

     CREATE USER 'oc_student'@'localhost' IDENTIFIED BY 'password';

     GRANT ALL PRIVILEGES ON pur_beurre.* TO 'oc_student'@'localhost';

 Exit mysql by typing 'exit'